raghav-vaaan/Weather_Data_Web_Scraping/README.md

    There consist the weather Document which consists of the whole detail of project

-   WeatherXML consist of whole detail of project
+   WeatherXML consist of whole detail of receive data and where to send it .